Baldivis District Sporting Complex

 Baldivis is experiencing rapid growth, particularly in the number of young families living in the area.
 This creates a high demand for sport and recreation facilities to play an important role in providing opportunities for social interaction and skill building, and creating stronger, safer and more inclusive communities.

-Due to the need for active open space in the Baldivis area, the first part of the project will provide three playing fields.
+Due to the need for active open space in the Baldivis area, the first part of the project will provide eight hectares of active open space.

 A pavilion will be built between the two primary fields that includes: